7 Key Principles of Content Marketing Strategies

 Image from www.pexels.com

-Some considerations to take into account when creating the buyer’s persona would be detailed profiling of customer demographics, the behavior pattern of the current customers, and lastly what are the goals that motivate them to purchase a service or product.
+Some considerations to take into account when creating the buyer’s persona would be detailed profiling of customer demographics, the behaviour pattern of the current customers, and lastly what are the goals that motivate them to purchase a service or product.

 Other pointers that you should include when building your persona would be: